cds-snc/cra-claim-tax-benefits/README.md

 ## Technical overview

 The Claim Tax Benefits (CTB) application is a server-side [express](https://expressjs.com/) application using [Pug](https://pugjs.org/api/getting-started.html) templating on the server and schnazzy [SCSS](https://sass-lang.com/) stylesheets.
-The application scaffolding comes from the [the express generator](https://expressjs.com/en/starter/generator.html).
+The application scaffolding comes from [the express generator](https://expressjs.com/en/starter/generator.html).
 It assumes the existence of a backend API (to receive user data) and a cloud database (for storing access codes), although both are stubbed out so the application can run in isolation for development purposes.

 [There is a record of the decision to go for Express](https://github.com/cds-snc/cra-claim-tax-benefits/blob/master/docs/ADR-EXPRESS-VS-ANGULAR.md), for posterity.